Anushka1431/Atlan_Customer_Support_CoPilot/README.md

 <img width="960" height="593" alt="Untitled drawing (9)" src="https://github.com/user-attachments/assets/3a988288-5882-460f-9758-6dfdcc6948d4" />

-The system follows a multi-layer architecture with the Streamlit UI orchestrator at the frontend, handling live chat, ticket input, and voice input.
+The system follows a multi-layer architecture with the Streamlit UI orchestrator at the frontend, handling live chat, bulk and single ticket input.
 This connects to a Fast MCP Server that manages four specialized agents: Classification, RAG, Routing, and Feedback.
 The backend integrates with data storage, knowledge base, and ChromaDB vector database for comprehensive ticket processing and response generation.

 ## ⚖ Major Design Decisions & Trade-offs